phalcon-orphanage/docs/en/api/Phalcon_Flash_Session.rst

 public :doc:`Phalcon\\FlashInterface <Phalcon_FlashInterface>`  **setImplicitFlush** (*boolean* $implicitFlush) inherited from Phalcon\\Flash

-Set the if the output must be implictly flushed to the output or returned as string
+Set whether the output must be implictly flushed to the output or returned as string

 public :doc:`Phalcon\\FlashInterface <Phalcon_FlashInterface>`  **setAutomaticHtml** (*boolean* $automaticHtml) inherited from Phalcon\\Flash

-Set the if the output must be implictly formatted with HTML
+Set if the output must be implictily formatted with HTML